Itaysal77/Virus-Contact-Tracing-System/README.md

 In the spirit of the COVID-19, this is a contact tracing system.

-The program simulates corona virus spreding, while having contact tracers looking for infected nodes and trying to disconnect their connections.
+The program simulates corona virus spreading, while having contact tracers looking for infected nodes and trying to disconnect their connections.

 Output: Graph of the connections after the infection and the infected nodes.
 How to operate: